victorthuot/victorthuot.github.io/_news/announcement_1.md

 selected_news: true
 ---

-I was invited to give a talk at the doctoral seminar (semdoc) at IMAG, Montpellier university.
-I presented a tutorial on bandit theory (slide <a href="https://victorthuot.github.io/assets/pdf/slides_semdoc_dec2024.pdf">here</a>).
+I was invited to give a talk at the doctoral seminar (semdoc) in IMAG, Montpellier university.
+I presented a one hour tutorial on bandit theory [<a href="https://victorthuot.github.io/assets/pdf/slides_semdoc_dec2024.pdf">slides</a>].